fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 ### You can "talk the talk":

-- 📖 Bachelor’s degree (or equivalent) in computer science
 - 💭 3-5 years' of experience in backend/SaaS development.
 - 🦉 You are proficient in software backend development.
 You practice OOP design, and are comfortable in a lean software development environment.